Hernan-Alonso/AliExpress_Testing-Test/README.md

 # Given the objective to test AliExpress this repository will
-Will test Aliexpress.com to get the second ad of Iphone list of the second page, and check if items sold are higher than 0.
+Test Aliexpress.com to get the second ad of Iphone list of the second page, and check if items sold are higher than 0.
 If not, this test will fail.

 # Tech applied